Obarun/66/doc/66-enable.md

 ## Directory name as service

-When choosing to make a directory be recognised as service the path of the directory must exist by default at `%%service_adm%%`, `%%service_system%%` or `$HOME/%%service_user%%` depending of the owner of the process and the option given at compile time.
+When choosing to make a directory to be recognised as service the path of the directory must exist by default at `%%service_adm%%`, `%%service_system%%` or `$HOME/%%service_user%%` depending of the owner of the process and the option given at compile time.
 All *service* files found in this directory will be enabled.
 This process is done recursively if a sub-directory is found till it not found other directories into the sub one.
 The directory can contain a mixed set of `bundle`, `atomic` services where some of those depend on each other.
 The directory option is not limited to these types though.
 Any available service type can be part of the set.

 A good example is a set of services for the boot process.
 To achieve this specific task a large number of `oneshot` services is used along with some `classic` services.

 The parser automatically resolves any existing dependency chain for the processed *services* just as it would for any regular service.

-**(!)** This option and its mechanics can be subject to change in future releases of the *66-enable* tool.
+**(!)** This option and its mechanisms can be subject to change in future releases of the *66-enable* tool.

 ## Instantiated service